Updated on 10/01/2024. Tinos has incredible villages, beautiful beaches and beautiful hiking trails!

-And even there are some fine dining places, most of the restaurants are based on Greek traditional refined cuisine based on great local products!
+And even though there are some fine dining places, most of the restaurants are based on Greek traditional refined cuisine based on great local products!

-Most of these places are situated in villages and in amazing quaint squares, so you might need a car to enjoy the whole culinary experience in Tinos!
+Most of these places are situated in villages and amazing quaint squares, so you might need a car to enjoy the whole culinary experience in Tinos!

 To be frank with you, usually, when we visit a place we rarely dedicate a whole post about where to eat and drink, as they tend to change quite often every year.